What is Abdominal Pain?

 • What medications, herbs, and supplements are you taking?

-In many cases, doctors and other providers can determine or at least suspect the cause simply by your symptoms.
 For example, abdominal pain accompanied by painful urination and fever suggests a bladder infection.
 Imaging tests and blood and urine tests may be needed to identify the cause of abdominal pain and determine the best treatment.

 In some cases, the cause of abdominal pain can be difficult to diagnose.
 If you have persistent abdominal pain without a diagnosis, seek a second opinion.

-Home Remedies Abdominal Pain:
+What are the Home Remedies for Abdominal Pain?

-Getting an accurate medical diagnosis is the safest first step in relieving abdominal pain because a doctor or other healthcare professional can perform an exam and order tests to rule out serious causes.
-However, if you have generalized abdominal pain and suspect it is because of minor gastrointestinal problems, consider these home remedies:
+Accurate medical diagnosis is the safest first step in relieving abdominal pain.
+A doctor or other healthcare professional can perform an exam and order tests to rule out serious causes.

 • Heating bags compress your stomach for cramp-like pain